helloimalastair/livin-on-the-edge/data/blog/buildingablog.md

 ---
 title: Building a Blog
-date: '2021-09-17'
+date: 2021-09-17
-tags: ['cloudflare', 'pages']
+tags:
+- cloudflare
+- pages
 draft: false
 summary: Our Hero, Alastair, completely clueless in how to internet, decides to write a blog.

 ---
 So yeah, I have a blog now.
 It took me a long time to get it up and running, and honestly, I'm not sure how I feel about it.

 Should I be happy with myself about the fact that I have an actual, functional blog now?
 Should I curl up in a corner and cry at how long it took to get to this point?
 I don't know.